-The Cultural Center’s Executive Director, Niki Price, is about to embark on an adventure with a dual mission — a hike on along the Oregon Coast Trail that includes visiting hundreds of pieces of public art.
+The Cultural Center’s Executive Director, Niki Price, has embarked on an adventure with a dual mission — a hike on along the Oregon Coast Trail that includes visiting hundreds of pieces of public art.
 With help from a new map and resource called the the Oregon Coast Public Art Trail, she’ll attempt to hoof it from border to border, from the Columbia River down to California, and see ALL the public art along the way.
 Note (9/8/21): Originally, Niki hoped to finish by the end of 2021.
 Injuries, family events and LCCC commitments have kept her off the trail for most of the season, but she’s still determined to complete this life goal.

-Niki plans to start this spring on the north end of the coast, at Fort Stevens State Park, to complete the “art-inerary” for Section 1, including Seaside and Cannon Beach.
+Niki will begin on the north end of the coast, at Fort Stevens State Park, to complete the “art-inerary” for Section 1, including Seaside and Cannon Beach.
 She plans to repeat the effort in each of the 10 official OCT sections.
 Each trek is expected to take three or four days, but it will depend on the weather and other factors, including plover habitat, tides, daylight hours, and campsite availability.
-There is also the matter of damage from the September wildfires and recent winter storms, both of which downed trees and otherwise created havoc along the trail.
+There is also the matter of damage from the 2020 wildfires and recent winter storms, both of which downed trees and otherwise created havoc along the trail.
 But Niki will be equipped with camping gear and be flexible to change her plans as necessary.